This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 Slavery, indentured servitude, whatever you want to call it, is abominable, particularly in a free country.

-I've had people call this program and say, well, the um founding fathers, I mean, they were slave owners, um, and uh three-fifths of a person with blacks.
+I've had people call this program and say, well, the founding fathers, I mean, they were slave owners, and three-fifths of a person were black.

 Yeah, it's a sad shame.